ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Instead, you need to emulate `x86_64` platform.

-To enable 32-bit support for Arch Linux, uncomment the following line in `/etc/pacman.conf`:
+To enable 32-bit support for Arch Linux, uncomment or add the following lines in `/etc/pacman.conf`:
 ```ini
 [multilib]
 Include = /etc/pacman.d/mirrorlist
 ```
-And install `gcc` dependency as
+And install 32-bit dependencies for `gcc` as
 ```bash
 pacman -Sy multilib-devel
 ```